Please fill our our Volunteer Interest Form or contact our Volunteer Coordinator at 425-432-2119 x104, or email@example.com

 "DRIVES" - INDIVIDUALS OR GROUP SERVICE PROJECTS

-Food Needs - A valuable service for the moms and kids is providing meals when they are attending classes.
+July Food - A valuable service for the moms and kids is providing meals when they are attending classes.
 We have several days and times available this month for this important and caring support for our families.
-Food items must be store bought, or prepared in commercial kitchen.
-You can go to the SignUpGenius website to select the food items you are able to provide.
-We still have unmet food needs for the remainder of March.
+Food items like fruit, cheese & crackers, sandwiches, etc. Food must be store bought, or prepared in commercial kitchen.
+Click here to sign up.